isabella232/OctoStyle/_pages/structure.md

+---
+layout: page
-# How to structure content
+title: How to structure content
+---

 When creating new documentation, you should structure it as follows: